ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 There is more to `this` than we've discussed here.
 We'll explore things in more detail later, in [What Context Applies When We Call a Function?](#context).

-T> Closures tightly couple functions to the environments where they are created limiting their flexibility.
+> Closures tightly couple functions to the environments where they are created limiting their flexibility.
 Using `this` alleviates the coupling.
 Copying objects is but one example of where that flexibility is needed.

 [^this]: JavaScript also does other things with `this` as well, but this is all we care about right now.
 ## What Context Applies When We Call a Function? {#context}